Women and Children Dying From Preventable Causes

 Uganda hosts the largest refugee population in Africa – more than one million refugees.
 Violence in South Sudan and the Democratic Republic of Congo has forced thousands of families to leave behind all they know to seek refuge in a new country.

 Medical Teams is recognized by the United Nations for the quality of our work to make sure refugees throughout Uganda have access to life-saving medical care.
 Because of that, we have been the chosen partner for providing refugee healthcare in Uganda by the UN Refugee Agency (UNHCR) since 2009.

-When health clinics are available, children suffering from malaria and respiratory infections – two of the leading causes of death – can recover their health.
-Pregnant women receive prenatal care and help delivering their babies, even when they need emergency obstetric care like cesarean sections.
-Babies have a healthy start to life.
+When health clinics are available, children suffering from malaria and respiratory infections – two of the leading causes of death – recover their health.
+Pregnant women receive prenatal care and get help delivering their babies, even when they need emergency care like C-sections.
+Malnourished children receive treatment and supplemental food.

 Your support also trains refugees to help their neighbors.
 Refugee volunteers walk to the far reaches of the settlements to ensure everyone has care, no matter how far they are from a clinic.
 They explain to families how to prevent illness and monitor for diseases.
 These health messages are even more important during a pandemic like COVID-19.
 All of these efforts prevent suffering and help refugees and the local community live healthy lives.Learn More About Refugee Health Care